genki-kusano/point_cloud_data/README.md

 This is used to create point cloud data and their persistence diagrams.<br>
-I did this on macOS Mojave 10.14.1, python 3.7.1, homcloud 2.0.0.
+I did this on macOS Mojave 10.14.1, python 3.7.1, homcloud 2.0.0.<br>
+My python codes use matplotlib, mpl_toolkits, argparse, os, numpy

 # Brief Summary
 0. Download homcloud http://www.wpi-aimr.tohoku.ac.jp/hiraoka_labo/homcloud/index.en.html
 1. Download `pcd` folder to your Desktop
 2. Go to the pcd folder
-   (`cd /your_user_name/Desktop/pcd` on the terminalor or open the terminal in the downloaded pcd folder.)
+   (`cd /Users/your_user_name/Desktop/pcd` on the terminalor or open the terminal in the downloaded pcd folder.)
 3. Try `sh compute_pd.sh --data --torus`

 Then, a new data_tda folder is created.<br>